emqx/emqx-docs/en_US/getting-started/getting-started.md

 Now that you have successfully started EMQX, you can continue to test the connection and message services with MQTT X

-[MQTT X](https://mqttx.app) is an elegant cross-platform MQTT 5.0 desktop client, running on macOS, Linux, and Windows.
+[MQTTX](https://mqttx.app) is an elegant cross-platform MQTT 5.0 desktop client, running on macOS, Linux, and Windows.
 By utilizing a chat style of user interface, MQTT X allows users to quickly create connections and save multiple clients, which facilitates users to quickly test the MQTT/MQTTS connection, as well as the subscription and publication of MQTT messages.

-This section will introduce how to verify the connection with [MQTT X Web](https://mqttx.app/web), the browser-based MQTT 5.0 WebSocket client tool, with zero need to download or install any application.
+This section will introduce how to verify the connection with [MQTTX Web](https://mqttx.app/web), the browser-based MQTT 5.0 WebSocket client tool, with zero need to download or install any application.

 ::: tip Prerequisites
 The broker address and the port information should be prepared before testing the connection: